cobaltspeech/sdk-diatheke/docs-src/content/getting-started/_index.md

     docker run -p 9002:9002 --name cobalt diathekesvr-demo-en_us-16
     ```

     That will start listening for grpc commands on port 9002.
-(You can
+You can replace
-    replace `--name cobalt` with whatever name you want.
-That just provides
+    `--name cobalt` with any name you want to give the docker container.
-    a way to refer back to the currently running container.)
+    The name simply provides a way to refer back to the running container.

 ### Contents of the docker image